Attention To Detail

 Killing the Taliban is the easy part of this conflict because, as I’ve pointed out about 100 times in past posts, they just plain suck at fighting and we have become very proficient in targeting and killing people.
 Getting the Marines to treat the local people with respect and project friendship and warmth is also easy.
 The Marines with RCT 1 are in close contact and living with these people 24/7.
 It is in their nature to smile, give kids candy, treat the injured etc… The only consistent problem the Marines have with the local population is their treatment of dogs and other domestic animals.
 Yet despite this, the Marines cowboy up, doing their duty as good troops always do.

 The only thing the local people of southern Helmand are concerned about, when it comes to Marines, is that they are going to leave soon.
-They would much rather see them stay – This is is told to me everywhere I go, and I go just about everywhere in this Province.
+They would much rather see them stay – I hear theis from the locals everywhere I go in this Province.